Aethylred/puppet-puppetdashboard/README.md

 * **servername**: This sets the `servername` passed to the Puppet Dashboard site Apache virtual host configuration.
 It is not passed to the webrick service if that is enabled.
 The default value is the fully qualified domain name of the node as provided by the `fqdn` fact.
 * **error_log_file**: This sets the error log file name passed to the Puppet Dashboard site Apache virtual host configuration.
 It is not passed to the webrick service if that is enabled.
 The default value is based on the fully qualified domain name of the node as provided by the `fqdn` fact, in the form of `dashboard.${fqdn}_error.log`.
 * **access_log_file**: This sets the access log file name passed to the Puppet Dashboard site Apache virtual host configuration.
 It is not passed to the webrick service if that is enabled.
 The default value is based on the fully qualified domain name of the node as provided by the `fqdn` fact, in the form of `dashboard.${fqdn}_access.log`.
 * **number_of_workers**: This sets the number of Puppet Dashboard worker processes to be run by the Puppet Dashboard Workers service.
 It is recommended to be running exactly one worker process per CPU core.
-The default value is `2`.
+The default value is to use the value provided by the `::processorcount` fact.
 * **apache_user**: This sets the user that the web server runs as.
 The default value is provided by the Puppetlabs Apache Module.
 * **disable_webrick**: If this parameter is set to `true` the Puppet Dashboard webrick service is disabled.
 Enabling this service is not recommended.
 Using both webrick and Apache is probably dangerous.
 The default value is `true`.
 * **enable_workers**: If this parameter is set to `true` then the Puppet Dashboard Worker process management service will be enabled and configured.
 The default value is true.
 * **secret_token**: This parameter is used to set the secret token used to identify cookies used by the Dashboard web applications.
+A secret token is not required for Puppet Dashboard version 1.2.23, but is required for later versions.
 Setting this as a parameter is preferable to using generating one randomly on each install using the bundle script (`echo "secret_token: '$(bundle exec rake secret)'" >> config/settings.yml`) as this ensures consistency when installing the Dashboard.
 The default is to leave this undefined, which results in no secret token being specified in the settings file.

 ### The `puppetdashboard::config` class